-Bachelor of Arts Major in Theatre (Minimum required: 128 semester hours)
+Bachelor of Arts Major in Theatre

-- 1. Majors must complete a minimum of 30 hours in Theatre, with six additional hours strongly recommended.
+- Majors must complete a minimum of 30 hours in Theatre, with six additional hours strongly recommended.
 A minimum of 12 TH hours must be advanced. - 2.
 General education and BA requirements must be met. - 3.
 All theatre majors are required to participate in theatre production activities each semester, and BA students must enroll in TH 2111 a minimum of two semesters.